-To be honest, what trolls put these people through really upset me.
+What trolls put these people through really upset me.
 I have always had a zero tolerance for bullies (that’s one reason I became a lawyer) and in today’s world, this zero tolerance also applies to trolls and anyone else using the digital platforms to harm others.

 To help others deal with this issue, we’ve shared and will continue to share different posts and shows showing people who to deal with trolls.
 In some cases, we even show you how to bring trolls to their knees and make them disappear.
 Past and upcoming show links are posted above and below.
+Also use the search bar to find posts specifically on topic.

 Some of the methods we discuss have resulted in trolls being blocked, fined, and sent to jail.
 Massive value will be shared including approaches you’ve probably never considered, together with links, templates and more.